igornfaustino/fancy.css/README.md

 $ docker-compose up
 ```

-Now you are ready to go.
+Now you are ready to go to [http://localhost:8080](http://localhost:8080).
 Just type your scss code inside the `scss` folder, and everything will be compiled into the fancy.css file.

 ### folder structure